Where should we do our photos!? I get asked this a lot. Fortunately our city is HUGE! And we have a ton of possibilities.

 Home - Your home is one of my favorite places to shoot.
 It’s where the kids feel comfortable and are most likely to be themselves.
 It also gives each photo a more personal touch.
 Looking back years later you appreciate that you had that snippet of your lives frozen in time.
 However I understand that not everyone wants to showcase their home!
 Especially if you have to cram all the toys into a closet to even see the floor like at my house!

 Inside the loop:

-Bayou bend - Perks: The Bayou was recently renovated and its gorgeous!
-There are some spots with some cool artwork too.
-And there's the secret bayou burp button.
-Classic.
-Fails: Lots of walking, parking isn't fun, no bathrooms.
+Buffalo bayou - Perks: Buffalo Bayou was recently renovated and its gorgeous!
+There are some spots with some cool artwork too and fun little secret spots with great city scapes that are still soft and beautiful.
+Fails: Lots of walking, parking isn't fun.
 Category: Green space

 Cypress: (???
 Please advise!!!)